What was the RI CHARG Program?

-Rhode Island Council for the Humanities (Humanities Council) and Rhode Island State Council for the Arts (RISCA) are excited to announce the RI Culture, Humanities and Arts Recovery Grants (RI CHARG), a joint program for $8,000 general operating support grants for Rhode Island cultural, humanities and arts nonprofits.
-The primary purpose of this grant opportunity is to support eligible nonprofits in “preventing, preparing for, responding to, and recovering from the coronavirus pandemic.”
-This funding has been provided to the Humanities Council by the National Endowment for the Humanities (NEH) and to RISCA by the National Endowment for the Arts (NEA) as part of the federal American Rescue Plan Act.
+In 2021, Rhode Island Council for the Humanities (Humanities Council) and Rhode Island State Council for the Arts (RISCA) undertook a historic collaboration on the RI Culture, Humanities and Arts Recovery Grants (RI CHARG), a joint program for $8,000 general operating support grants for Rhode Island cultural, humanities and arts nonprofits.
+The primary purpose of this grant opportunity was to support eligible nonprofits in “preventing, preparing for, responding to, and recovering from the coronavirus pandemic.”
+This funding was provided to the Humanities Council by the National Endowment for the Humanities (NEH) and to RISCA by the National Endowment for the Arts (NEA) as part of the federal American Rescue Plan Act.

 All awards made through this program will be $8,000.
 Applicants will fill out one application, with RISCA and the Humanities Council making funding decisions collaboratively.
 One non-profit may only receive one grant of $8,000 via the CHARG program from either RISCA or the Humanities Council.
 Depending on which council the grant comes from, there may be slightly different rules, eligible expenses, and reporting requirements, per the guidelines from the NEH and the NEA.
 Through this program, the Humanities Council and RISCA may grant up to $968,000 in grants.